cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/digicert-update/custom-hostname-certificates.md

 # SSL for SaaS

-{{<render file="_digicert-offboarding-paused">}}

-Before the hard deadline, Cloudflare will stop using DigiCert as an issuing certificate authority (CA) for new [SSL for SaaS certificates](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/).
+On **October 18, 2023**, Cloudflare will stop using DigiCert as an issuing certificate authority (CA) for new [SSL for SaaS certificates](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/).
 This will not affect existing SSL for SaaS certificates.

-After the hard deadline, Cloudflare will stop using DigiCert as the CA for SSL for SaaS certificate renewals.
+On **October 25, 2023**, Cloudflare will stop using DigiCert as the CA for SSL for SaaS certificate renewals.
 This will not affect existing SSL for SaaS certificates, but only certificate renewals.

+The default CA - for API orders that do not specify `certificate_authority` - and the CA used for certificate renewals will shift to either Let's Encrypt or Google Trust Services.

 ## Summary of changes